 Although Pittsburgh summers can get brutally hot, it should not mean that your flat-faced fur kid should have to skip out on his session.
 Here are a few suggestions that can help make your summer photography experience safe and enjoyable for any dog.

-- Schedule your session in early evening when it is less humid and the sun is starting to set.
+- Schedule your session in the early evening when it is less humid and the sun is starting to set.

 - Keep your four-legged friend shaded as much as possible.